majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 ![Valley road](/assets/img/article_imgs/turkey-roadtrip/29-road.jpg)

-View of the valley from up top
+View of the valley from up top.

 ![View of the valley from up top](/assets/img/article_imgs/turkey-roadtrip/28-valley.jpg)

-As we get closer to Derinkuyu we start to notice thousands of caves alongside the road.
+As we get closer to Derinkuyu we start to notice thousands of caves nestled alongside the hills.

 ![Little caves and homes along the hill](/assets/img/article_imgs/turkey-roadtrip/30-caves.jpg)